Guitar Amp Settings For Metal: Best Modern Examples

 It can also be a great control when you’re lacking brightness.
 Almost like there is a blanket over your speakers.
 This can really enhance your tone.
 Just use it in conjunction with your treble control.
 You don’t want a tone that is piercing or harsh.

-Check out our guide on amp settings for a more detailed look.
+Check out my guide on amp settings for a more detailed look.

-General Settings For Metal
+Amp Settings For Different Types of Metal

 Scooped Tones